Techcyte/devkit/README.md

 # Techcyte Devkit

 This repository provides example documentation and code for interfacing with Techcyte's system.
-Whether you're integrating with our external container service or leveraging our API bridge, you'll find practical resources to get started quickly.
+Whether you're integrating with our container hosting service or leveraging our API bridge, you'll find practical resources to get started quickly.

 ## Visit the full docs site [here](https://techcyte.github.io/devkit)